Artek (company): Pirkka Stool

 The Pirkka Stool was designed in 1955 by Finnish designer Ilmari Tapiovaara.
 It was originally meant for users to rest on after using a Sauna; its pine and birch construction make the stool resistant to moisture, while the split seat design is meant to allow for ventilation.
 Notably the pine seat has a concave bend for ergonomics, but it is bent via a method distinct from Alvar Aalto's designs.
 It remains in production.

 Artek Pavilion

 In 2007, Japanese architect Shigeru Ban designed an exhibition pavilion for Artek, built from reconstituted waste material provided by the Finnish paper manufacturer UPM.
 The pavilion was first used at the Milan Triennale in 2007, after which it was temporally in use outside the Design Museum, Helsinki.

 Artek 2nd Cycle

 Artek operates a third store, located in Helsinki, for its 2nd Cycle program which began in 2006.
 The program collects used Artek and Huonekalutehdas Korhonen Oy furniture and resells them.
 Often made available are rare and discontinued items; repairs and refurbishing work are done as necessary but minor wear or cosmetic blemishes are part of the appeal of the 2nd Cycle products.

+Exhibition

+From 22 April– 2 October 2016, the Bard Graduate Center exhibited Artek and the Aaltos: Creating a Modern World.
+The exhibit “was the first exhibition in the United States to examine Artek, a pioneering Finnish design company founded in 1935, and the first to have a specific focus on the two architect co-founders, Alvar Aalto (1898–1976) and Aino Marsio-Aalto (1894–1949).”
+The exhibit was accompanied by catalog edited by Nina Stritzler-Levine and Timo Riekko (978-0300258967).